- Home

 Internal scar tissue (adhesions)

-Tissues in the pelvis may stick together.
-Sometimes adhesions to the bowel or bladder may cause abdominal pain or discomfort.
+Scar tissue in the pelvis may stick together.
+Sometimes, these adhesions, particularly those affecting the bowel or bladder, may cause pain or discomfort in the abdomen (belly).
 Rarely, adhesions may need to be treated with surgery.

 View the Cancer Council NSW editorial policy.